 Given the need for alcohol to extract vanilla, many vanilla extract producers are diluting, adulterating and tampering with their alcohol bases today, as American whiskey producers were doing in the 1800's.
 Not us.

-Vanilla Pura uses Bourbon instead of whiskey so that we adhere to the same high standards with our vanilla extract that American bourbon producers do.
+Using Bourbon instead of whiskey ensures adherence to the same high standards with vanilla extract that American bourbon producers do.
 No short cuts.
-Only the finest quality.
-We use bourbon...not whiskey or moonshine.
+Only the finest quality. .

 To produce real vanilla extract, there are simply no shortcuts.
 We have traveled the world and have worked hard to import only the finest vanilla beans.
-We use only the best spirits during the extraction process to ensure that your cookies, cakes, seared proteins, creams, desserts and sauces all contain pure, great tasting, all-natural and real vanilla.
-VanillaPura extract contains only two ingredients: 1) Real vanilla beans, and 2) Finely distilled, aged spirits.
+We use only the best spirits during the extraction process to ensure that our cookies, cakes, seared proteins, creams, desserts and sauces all contain pure, great tasting, all-natural and real vanilla.